jcsia87/assurity/README.md

 ## Running the tests

-Simple run the command below in your terminal
+Simply run the command below in your terminal

 ```
 py.test test_assurity.py